randomqwerty/GFLData/ch/text/luapatch/2080/CommonPicController.lua.txt

 		if image.material ~= nil then
 			image.material.renderQueue = 2990;
 		end
-		if isHurt or forceHide then
+		if self.hurt or forceHide then
 			bg.gameObject:SetActive(false);
 		else
 			bg.gameObject:SetActive(true);